julienfausty/HyperFox/README.md

 The idea behind the structure of the software is to sufficiently separate all the unitary operations and achieve a certain level of abstraction.
 As such, the development of a new Model does not need the rewritting of a Solver.
 Including a new element geometry should not generate any issues in the already implemented classes.

 The parallelism of the code only comes into play at the Solver and Mesh levels and thus writing new models for existing Solvers can be done rather transparently in serial.
 The entire software should remain modular.
+ Meshes are partitioned in an MPI setting using the Zoltan Partitioner.

-In a context where developpers are usually active for only three years and at a high turnover rate, the structure of the code should ensure its longevity.
+In a context where developpers are usually active for only three years and at a high turnover rate (Ph.D students), the structure of the code should ensure its longevity.

 Every new implementation should have its methods unittested in the "tests/unittests" directory.
 Also, when applicable, small test cases should be included in the "tests/regression" directory